 The primary disadvantage to a donor-advised fund, especially when compared to a private foundation.
 The donor must give up control over the fund’s assets.
 Grant recommendations by the donor, or by a designee of the donor, can be advisory only.
 And, typically, the the lifespan of the donor or other designated advisor limits the right to advise.
 Another disadvantage is that a community foundation may restrict grants to only charities in a particular community, region or state.
 Others have policies against funding charitable organizations unfamiliar to staff members or that do not support certain core beliefs.

 What does this mean for philanthropy?
 On the one hand, it means that philanthropy is becoming “democratized”.
 Instead of the exclusive province of individuals of significant wealth where you need $3-$5 million to set up your foundation.
 Now, the “price” of entry is a few simple forms, and $10,000.

 It also means that philanthropy is maturing.
 For decades, financial experts have been advising their clients to diversify their portfolios.
 Also, to allocate their investments among a number of asset classes to minimize their risk and maximize their return.
 Now the same is occurring in philanthropy.
 A generation ago, wealthy individuals equated philanthropy as two options — the checkbook or the foundation.
-Over the last 40 years, with the emergence of community foundations, national donor advised funds, and planned giving specialists, coupled with an interest among financial service firms to serve high net worth clients, the same message is being delivered to philanthropists.
+Over the last 40 years, community foundations, national donor advised funds, and planned giving specialists have emerged.
 Don’t tie up all your charitable assets in a foundation.
 Establish a donor advised fund, set up a charitable remainder trust, or charitable gift annuity.